 And the comic world would be forever changed.

 After it published in May 1975, Marvel stopped running reprints and retitled “X-Men” as “Uncanny X-Men.”
-GSX#1 was created by Len Wein and Dave Cockrum, but by the time the team returned to a monthly book, Wein was credited as “plotter-editor” and new writer Chris Claremont has signed on.
+GSX#1 was created by Len Wein and Dave Cockrum, but for the monthly book, Wein was credited as “plotter-editor” and new writer Chris Claremont signed on.
+And stayed on for decades.
 Lots of people forget that Claremont may have been the architect of the Uncanny X-Men for 20 years, but he didn’t create them!

 The splash page of issue #94 showed a mix of new and old members looking at Professor X, but reflected in the mirror behind him.
 A wonderfully symbolic way to open a book about a new team, led by the leader of the old team.